 According to Dr. Berkowsky, one of the most significant folkloric signatures regarding the soul-nature of both German chamomile Roman chamomile is the fact that they were used as aromatic strewing herbs during the Middle ages.
 When trodden on they respond by strongly releasing their powerful apple fragrance.
 He also says that on an emotional level, German chamomile is useful for anger, anxiety, impatience and timidity, while on a psycho-spiritual level it can help one let go of anger and fear.

+You can view other posts written on individual hydrosols here.
+Another general article on Floral Waters/Hydrosols/Hydrolats.
 Reference Steffen Arctander, Perfume and Flavor Materials of Natural Origin, 1960 Berkowsky’s Synthesis Materia Medica/Spiritualis of Essential Oils ©1998-2018 Joseph Ben Hil-Meyer Research, Inc. Suzanne Catty, Hydrosols, The Next Aromatherapy, Healing Arts Press, 2001 Ernst Guenther, The Essential Oil, Vol V, 1948 reprinted 1972 Ann Harman, Harvest to Hydrosol, IAG Botanics LLC dba botanicals, 2015 Beverley Hawkins, Essential Oils and Carriers, Aromatherapy 101, Aromatherapy 201, Aromatherapy 301, 1999-2018 Bettina Malle & Helge Schmickl, The Essential Oil Maker’s Handbook, Spikehorn Press, 2012, 2015 Len and Shirley Price, Understanding Hydrolats Churchill Livingstone, 2004 Jeanne Rose, 374 Essential Oils and Hydrosols, Frog Ltd, 1999